kristo-aun/egd-web/TOMCAT.md

 ## PSI Probe
-Currently the one [psi-probe](https://github.com/testdriven/psi-probe) fork that seems to be working properly on Tomcat 8 is [Andresol's psi-probe-plus](https://github.com/andresol/psi-probe-plus).
+Only [Andresol's psi-probe-plus](https://github.com/andresol/psi-probe-plus) fork from the [psi-probe](https://github.com/testdriven/psi-probe) seems to be working properly on Tomcat 8.
-You can get rid of the excessive connectors by removing them from pom.xml as we only need a connector for Tomcat 8.
+Before compiling you might want to get rid of the excessive connectors (5,6,7) by removing them from pom.xml.

 PS!
-Global datasource monitoring is still not working.
-The latest version of Tomcat that shows them is 7.0.53.
+Global datasource monitoring is still not working in this version of PSI Probe.
+If you can't live without, install Tomcat 7.0.53 or earlier.